Echo State Networks for Time Series Forecasting: Hyperparameter Sweep and Benchmarking: Echo State Networks

+The spectral radius is commonly used as a heuristic control parameter for the memory and stability of the reservoir.
+Smaller values usually lead to more contractive dynamics and faster forgetting, whereas larger values allow past inputs to influence the reservoir state for longer.
+A related concept is the echo state property (ESP), which requires that the influence of past inputs and initial conditions fades over time so that the current reservoir state is primarily driven by the recent input history.
+The spectral radius can influence this behavior, but the ESP is not determined by the spectral radius alone; it also depends on leakage, input scaling, the activation function, and the realized reservoir weights.
+Therefore, values close to or above one should be interpreted as exploratory settings near the boundary of stable reservoir dynamics rather than as formal guarantees of the ESP \citep{Lukosevicius2012}.

-In the empirical application, the reservoir size is chosen according to the rule of thumb \(N = \min\bigl(\lfloor \tau T \rfloor,\, 200\bigr)\), with \(\tau\) as the so-called \textit{reservoir scaling} parameter and \(T\) denoting the sample size.
+In the empirical application, the reservoir size is chosen according to the rule of thumb \(N_x = \min \bigl( \lfloor \tau T \rfloor,\, 200 \bigr)\), with \(\tau\) as the so-called reservoir scaling parameter and \(T\) denoting the sample size.
 Thus, the number of reservoir units is proportional to the available observations, rounded down using the floor operator.
 The upper bound of 200 prevents excessively large reservoirs for long time series.
-Although this rule is linear in \(T\), non-linear alternatives could also be considered.

-The input weight matrix \(\mathbf{W}^{\mathrm{in}}\) is fully connected and dense.
-In contrast, the initial reservoir weight matrix \(\mathbf{W}_{0}\) is constructed to be sparse, with density 50\%, meaning that half of its entries are randomly drawn (as above) and the remaining half set to zero.
-This sparsity induces a structured pattern of recurrent interactions among the reservoir units.
+Although this rule is linear in \(T\), nonlinear alternatives could also be considered.
+This rule of thumb is a pragmatic design choice adopted for the empirical application and is not derived from a formal theoretical result.
+Its purpose is to provide a simple and consistent way to adapt reservoir size to time series length while keeping the overall model complexity computationally manageable across a large number of series.

 For a leaky integrator ESN, a leakage rate \(\alpha \in (0,1]\) is introduced: